-The funding and expansion, modification, and operations of adequate transportation infrastructure and programs, and other infrastructure components - such as schools, parks, and other public facilities - should be operational in time to meet the demands generated by new development.
+The funding and expansion, modification, and operations of adequate transportation infrastructure and programs, and other infrastructure components - such as schools, parks, and other public facilities - should be phased so as to come online as phases of development are completed.

 5. Reston will continue to offer a mix of urban and suburban lifestyles.